COSC3020/mergesort-Greg-Saul/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+### Analysis

+The worst-case $\theta$ time complexity for the in place merge sort would be $\theta (nlogn)$ this is because the outer loop runs $n/2$ times which asymptotically goes to n.
+The inner loop runs $logn$ times so that it can get the correct depth of the merges.
+Since they are nested loops you multiply them together to get the time complexity of $\theta (nlogn)$